clavister-docs/kb/314127273/index.md

 redirect_from:
 - /314127273/
 slug: '314127273'
-tags: core ipreputation lacklist threatprevention
+tags: core ipreputation blacklist threatprevention
 title: Can blacklist timeouts (TTL,lifetime) for "Scanner Protection" or "Botnet Blocking" be changed or increased?
 toc: false